 As in a dream, she stumbled over to a wall and blankly began to trace with one fingernail the web of CHOICES that held all of the words together in the strange tapestry.
 With each of the CHOICES she scratched, choices were made.
 CHOICES led to more CHOICES, but she just continued to move along in her plodding pace, following the line beneath her finger.
 Before long, she looked over and noticed that the window was cracked and there was fresh air and a ray of light streaming in.
 As the time passed and she continued tracing along the line of CHOICES, she noticed more and more light from the window as it opened wider.
 THE FUTURE, dark and foreboding, that had once blocked her view, was now bathed in light.
 Each of the CHOICES drew her closer and closer to the window until finally she was able to see out.

 At first she was devastated by the view.
 The web of CHOICES led out the window and stretched as far as her eye could see!
 She turned her head away to look behind and saw all that had been done, one choice at a time.
 HOPE bubbled up from deep within her soul and STRENGTH seemed to wrap around her and lift her a few inches off the floor.
 She turned back around, climbed on the windowsill, and stood on the ledge, surveying the huge expanse of CHOICES in front of her.
-They glowed golden, sparkling as if they had been sprinkled with magical fairy dust.
+They glowed golden, sparkling.
 She was so very tired of CHOICES, though!
 I could stop here, she thought, I could just sit and rest on this ledge forever.
 But she knew that could not be.
 Though her memory was clouded, she knew she had been here before.
 She would eventually crawl off the ledge and become trapped again in the chaotic room.
 But would there be more rooms like this in the maze ahead?

 As she gazed over the CHOICES in front of her, she understood the freedom they contained.
-The freedom to make each choice was hers, but so was the choice of whether to continue along her path or to stop altogether.
-She took one last look behind her, and with a deep sigh remembered again how far she had come.
-She looked at the endless stretch of CHOICES in front of her, took a long, slow breath, and with her finger still outstretched to touch the web, she jumped from the ledge.
+The freedom to make each choice was hers and so was the choice of whether to continue along her path or to stop altogether.
+She took one last look behind her, and remembered again how far she had come.
+She turned and looked at the endless stretch of CHOICES in front of her, took a long, slow breath, and with her finger still outstretched to touch the web, she jumped from the ledge.